-The three essential components of a brilliant strategy are tactics, tactics and tactics.
+The 3 essential components of a brilliant strategy are Tactics, Tactics and Tactics.

 It’s the partnership between the two that delivers.
 Nothing is delivered without a brilliant team with a strategist to set the overall "how" and a set of excellent tacticians to deliver the "what".

-I experienced this first-hand up a ladder over the last bank holiday weekend.
-We have a boat that has given us huge pleasure over the past few summers but which is now up for sale.
+I experienced this first hand up a ladder over the last bank holiday weekend.
+We have a boat which has given us huge pleasure over the past few summers but which is now up forsale.

 Latest jobs Jobs web feed

 - Brand Manager Amnesty International Secretariat £52,464, WC1X 0DW

 - Head of Editorial Compliance Telegraph Media Group Competitive + excellent benefits, London

 - board director > DIRECT RESPONSE EVANGELIST collectivo to £90k + bens, LONDON

 - Senior Brand Manager Ball & Hoolahan £55,000 + Car/Car Allowance, London

 - Digital Manager PFJ £34000.00 - £35000.00 per annum, London